bresek/Field_methods_F20/README.md

-# Forest_Regen_FM_W1
+# Field_methods_fall_2020
-R code for creating graphs for first week field methods
+R code for cleaning data and making graphs for field methods class